 Gift giving is challenging under any circumstance, made more so when there’s a cultural element potentially at play.
 Apply these guidelines, explicitly in traditional settings and more subtly in casual settings, and you’ll end up with a winning gift every time.

+Your turn!
 Do you have a favorite gift idea?
-Please let me know in the comments section below!
+I’d love to hear from you in the comments section below!